hubermann/musicdownloader/README.md

 After the installation can use the scripts:

-*Inside the download_single.py script, modify the lin8 to add your url desired*
+*Inside the download_single.py script, modify the line 8 to add your url desired*

-*Inside the download_playlist.py script, modify the lin14 to add the playlist url desired*
+*Inside the download_playlist.py script, modify the line 14 to add the playlist url desired*

 :*